-Perming Arts at HIS uses a blend of inquiry and traditional skills-based learning to develop students' ability to sing, play instruments, dance, compose, improvise, perform and experience music and drama of diverse origins.
-Performing Arts incorporates an active environment that encourages students to develop through creating, performing and presenting arts in ways that engage and convey feelings, experiences and ideas.
+Performing Arts at HIS develops students' ability to sing, play instruments, dance, compose, improvise, perform and experience music, dance and drama of diverse origins.
+Performing Arts incorporates an active environment that encourages students to develop through creating, performing, reflecting on, and presenting.
 It is through this practice that students acquire new skills and master those skills developed in prior learning.